-NOTE: You are not allowed to use your mobile phone or any other portable electronic device not mentioned during the exam.
+NOTE: You cannot use your mobile phone or any other portable electronic device during the exam.

-IMPORTANT: You are not allowed to use any online applications, browser plug-ins (i.e. Grammarly) or other computer software not previously indicated during the exam.
+IMPORTANT: You cannot use any online applications, browser plug-ins (i.e. Grammarly) or other computer software not previously indicated during the exam.
 Failure to do so will result in a technical breach and will trigger an academic misconduct investigation, resulting in penalties.
 Refer to the Academic Misconduct Policy section for more information.